Module ngx_http_proxy_module

 proxy_cookie_path $uri /some$uri;

-A directive can also be specified using regular expressions.
+The directive can also be specified using regular expressions.
 In this case, path should either start from the “~” symbol for a case-sensitive matching, or from the “~*” symbols for case-insensitive matching.
-A regular expression can contain named and positional captures, and replacement can reference them:
+The regular expression can contain named and positional captures, and replacement can reference them:

 proxy_cookie_path ~*^/user/([^/]+) /u/$1;